A flagship initiative of the Australasian Space Innovation Institute

 • Not a replacement for existing RDC, Government or industry digital investments

-• Not a commercial product that delivers services directly to producers, growers or fishers - instead it supplies industry service providers (agtech providers and agronomists) with enriched data and insights that enhance the value, accuracy, and adoption of their commercial products and advisory services.
+• Not a commercial product that delivers services directly to farmers - instead it supplies industry service providers, such as agronomists and agtech providers, with enriched data and insights that enhance the value, accuracy, and adoption of their commercial products and advisory services.

 Whole-of-agriculture

-The Digital Twin is designed as a shared, neutral infrastructure asset that multiple RDCs, governments and research organisations can shape and use.
-A whole-of-agriculture approach:
+The Digital Twin is designed as a shared, neutral infrastructure asset that multiple RDCs, governments, research organisations, and the service industry, can shape and use.

 • Reduces duplication and lowers the cost of digital infrastructure